mydataglobal/declaration/1.0/DE/index.markdown

 ### 1.3.
 VON ISOLIERTEN ZU OFFENEN ÖKOSYSTEMEN

-Today’s data economy creates network effects favoring a few platforms able to collect and process the largest masses of personal data.
+Today’s Datenwirtschaft creates Netzwerkeffekte favoring a few platforms able to collect and process the largest masses of personal data.
 These platforms are locking up markets, not just for their competitors, but also for most businesses who risk losing direct access to their customers.
 By letting individuals control what happens to their data, we intend to create a truly free flow of data - freely decided by individuals, free from global choke points - and to create balance, fairness, diversity and competition in the digital economy.

 ## 2. MYDATA ROLLEN: WER MACHT WAS